baileyfrancis/prasanco/README.md

-# prasanco
+# PRASANCO (Prokaryotic Assembly Annotation and Comparison Tool)
-PrAsAnCo (Prokaryotic Assembly Annotation and Comparison) is a complete toolkit designed specifically for prokaryotic genome assembly, annotation and comparison for two input datasets.
-PrAsAnCo uses both short-read Illumina data and long-read Oxford Nanopore data to generate a polished assembly for both input samples.
+PrAsAnCo (**Pr**okaryotic **As**sembly **An**notation and **Co**mparison Tool) is a pipeline designed specifically for prokaryotic genome assembly, annotation and comparison of two input datasets.
+PrAsAnCo uses both short-read Illumina data and long-read Oxford Nanopore data to generate a polished assembly for both input samples using Trycycler.
+The quality and completeness of each assembly is then assessed using QUAST and BUSCO.
+Annotation of both assemblies is achieved using PROKKA.
+Finally, PrAsAnCo creates human readable comparison tables for the quality, completeness and annotations between the two assemblies.